Nikkei drops after ECB, tests 25-day average

 until the middle of this week, fell sharply, with the Tokyo

-after a report it had signed an agreement with General Motors Co
+rise 2.4 percent after a report it had signed an agreement with

 Trade volume jumped due to settlement of December futures